ben854719/Arctic-Sentinel-AI-Native-ISR-Dashboard/README.md

 - RS256 is commonly used with JWTs, but its core mechanism — signing with a private RSA key and verifying with a public key — can be applied to any data payload, including    satellite image metadata or anomaly detection results.

-## LangGraph + LangChain Overview: Multi-Step Report Generation Flow:
+## LangGraph + LangChain + LangSmith Overview: Multi-Step Report Generation Flow:

-- This agentic flow uses LangGraph to orchestrate reasoning steps and LangChain to route tools, manage memory, and trigger external APIs.
+-This agentic workflow leverages LangGraph to orchestrate reasoning steps and LangChain to manage tools, memory, and API calls.
+It ingests Arctic telemetry, detects          environmental and infrastructure signals, and produces structured insight reports within a modular, explainable framework.

-- It processes incoming Arctic telemetry, detects environmental and infrastructure signals, and generates structured insight reports — all within a modular, explainable       framework.
+- LangSmith powers traceable multi-turn evaluations and agent behavior insights—enabling secure debugging, stakeholder transparency, and employer-facing polish across the     entire ISR flow.

 ## Node:

 - Parse encrypted satellite and infrastructure telemetry.